oittaa/uuid6-python/README.md

 > Implementations SHOULD utilize UUID version 7 over UUID version 1 and 6 if possible.

-UUID version 7 features a time-ordered value field derived from the widely implemented and well known Unix Epoch timestamp source, the number of milliseconds seconds since midnight 1 Jan 1970 UTC, leap seconds excluded.
+UUID version 7 features a time-ordered value field derived from the widely implemented and well known Unix Epoch timestamp source, the number of milliseconds since midnight 1 Jan 1970 UTC, leap seconds excluded.
 As well as improved entropy characteristics over versions 1 or 6.

 If your use case requires greater granularity than UUID vesion 7 can provide, you might consider UUID version 8.
 UUID version 8 doesn't provide as good entropy characteristics as UUID version 7, but it utilizes timestamp with nanosecond level of precision.